Hollingwood Hub is the home of the Chesterfield Canal Trust. It has five parts.

 1. The offices of the Trust are in the old Hollingwood Lock House.

-3. The David Trickett Meeting Room – see below.
+3. The David Trickett Meeting Room, which often houses our Shop – see below.

 4. The garden which is tended by our volunteers and a local school.

 5. The car park which can hold 60 cars comfortably.

 The public parts of the building are fully accessible; there are two toilets for the disabled.
 The towpath is built to Access for All standards.

 There is a defibrillator on the outside wall.

 We run boat trips every Saturday from 13th April to the end of September departing from the Hub, plus Wednesdays in the Derbyshire school holidays.
 Click here for details.